 Your goal is to determine what your PMO triggers are.

 These triggers might be an emotional state or a physical state.

 Examples of physical triggers are things like watching a movie that has nudity, watching the music channel, seeing a hot model on Instagram, or just fantasizing porn thoughts.

 Examples of emotional triggers are things like boredom, depression, feeling inadequate about something, failing at something, and on and on.

-Subconsciously, some funny cues have been programmed to trigger porn use after an event occurs in your life.
+Some cues have been subconsciously programmed to trigger porn use after an event occurs in your life.

-And because you usually PMO when any of these events occur, your brain has built strong neural pathways from those events to PMOing.
+These cues now work so well because you usually PMO when any of these events occur.
+As a result, your brain has built strong neural pathways from those events to PMOing.

 Prepare yourself for the chaser effect

 In case you don’t know what this is, the NoFap chaser effect is that PMO binge you go on after a NoFap relapse.

 The chaser effect happens after you orgasm on a NoFap streak.
 Irrespective of whether that orgasm is through porn or partnered sex.